oneilsh/phenomics-explorer/pe_notes.md

 When the agent wishes to run a query, an evaluator agent is inserted in the process, which checks the query and result against the user question.
 If the evaluation fails, an error is thrown to the parent agent with a suggestion for improvement.
-Malformed queries are also captured as errors, with the syntax error message provided back to the agent for trying again.
+Malformed queries are captured as errors, with the syntax error message provided back to the agent for trying again.
+Queries that return more than 10k tokens also result in an error and suggestion for the agent to try again with a smaller query.

 Results with the recent GPT 4.1 are significantly improved over earlier results with 4o and even 4.
 The agent has a tendency to be literal, for example "Which genes are associated with CF?" for example may use only